Jhrastich/Networking-Basics/README.md

 Jake Hrastich

 ## Summary
 This tutorial will walk you through the fundamental concepts of computer networking.
-It covers topics such as IP addresses, subnets, DNS, and how data is transmitted across networks.
+It covers topics such as IP addresses, subnets, networking devices, The OSI Model, DNS, and other networking protocols.
 By the end of the tutorial, you will have a clearer understanding of how networks function and the essential terminology involved.

 ## Target Audience